Luis Callejas

 Honored with the Architectural League of New York Prize (2013) and recognized as a top emerging studio by Metropolis Magazine (2016), Callejas has exhibited his work globally at the Chicago Architecture Biennial, the Lisbon Triennial, the Seoul Biennale, and the Venice Biennale.
 His publications include Pamphlet Architecture 33 and Pedagogical Experiments for a Changing Climate (2023).
 Callejas has held teaching and fellowship positions at Yale, Edinburgh, Harvard, and various international universities, and has served on prominent design juries and as a visiting critic at numerous institutions.

-HUANG Wenjing, AIA, founding partner of OPEN, Kenzo Tange Design Critic in Architecture at the Graduate School of Design, Harvard University.
-HUANG received her B. Arch. from Tsinghua University in 1996, and her M. Arch. from Princeton University in 1999.
+HUANG Wenjing, founding partner of OPEN Architecture, Kenzo Tange Design Critic in Architecture at Harvard University Graduate School of Design, visiting professor at the Tsinghua University, China Central Academy of Fine Arts, and the University of Hong Kong.
+Huang received her B. Arch. from Tsinghua University in 1996, and her M. Arch. from Princeton University in 1999.
 She is a licensed architect in New York State and a member of the AIA.
-HUANG Wenjing and LI Hu co-founded OPEN in New York City in 2003 and established the studio’s Beijing office in 2008.
 Prior to OPEN, HUANG was a senior designer and associate at the New York-based firm Pei Cobb Freed and Partners.
-HUANG has been named one of the “50 under 50: Innovators of the 21st Century, and 2022 Wallpaper* China Design Awards | Designer of the Year.
-Huang taught at various institutions, including Tsinghua University, China Central Academy of Fine Arts, and the University of Hong Kong.
-Recently, HUANG Wenjing and LI Hu co-authored three books about OPEN: OPEN Questions (2018), Towards Openness (2018), and OPEN Reaction (2015).